 I like this type of training because game situations place demands on the interacting technical, tactical, physical and psychological aspects simultaneously, as occurs in a match.
-Plus its enjoyable which is the key reason futsal exits as well as being essential to creating an environment that promotes learning.
+Plus its enjoyable, which is the key reason futsal exists and is essential to creating an environment that promotes learning.

 With this type of training a coach’s guidance and corrections are still vital but most of the players’ learning comes from experiencing situations and improving through the process of adaption to the demands these situations place on them.
 An approach that has been referred to as ‘letting the game be the teacher’.